-This last equation you could easily derive from the SE for a constant electric field.
-You will realize that when combined these two equations lead to a Lorentz covariant formulation if the integral is performed over space and time.
+This last equation can easily be derived from the SE for a constant electric field.
+When combined these two equations lead to a Lorentz covariant formulation if the integral is performed over space and time.

 Let us now consider Feynman's famous two-slit experiment demonstrating the interference between two electron trajectories.
 In the absence of external fields, the intensity at a detection plate positioned behind the two slits shows an interference pattern.
 This is most easily understood by considering the two 'classical' trajectories, depicted by $\psi_1$ and $\psi_2$ in Fig. 3.1.
 The relative length of these trajectories differs as a function of the position along the detection screen.
 The resulting phase difference leads to the interference pattern.
 For a great description see chapter 1 of the "Feynman Lectures on Physics" volume 3 ("2-slit experiment") and pages 15-8 to 15-14 in volume 2 ("Bohm-Aharanov").